Sudeeparyan/Sudeep_Knowledge_Base/chatbot/client/docs/CodingStandards/c4_model.md

 It is a notation-independent and tool-independent way to visualize architecture.

-> :mega: **C4 Model** is Soliton's recommended method for visualizing and documenting software architecture.

 ## Why Choose C4?

 The C4 Model offers a user-friendly and easily understandable approach to software architecture diagramming.
 It provides a hierarchical framework for conceptualizing the structures within a software system.
 Here are several distinct advantages of using C4 Models over other architecture diagramming methods like UML: